do-kevin/my-workspace/README.md

 ## Tips

-Since typing out `sudo service postgres start` and `sudo -u postgrest psql` all the time can be tedious, I would recommend you set up a couple aliases for this.
+Since typing out `sudo service postgres start` and `sudo -u postgres psql` all the time can be tedious, I would recommend you set up a couple aliases for this.

 1. Open a terminal and type `cd ~`, then type `sudo nano .profile`.
 This will open your `.profile` which controls what your terminal does and looks like.
 2. Add these two lines next to any other aliases that you have: